SilverLineFramework/benchmarks/README.md

 0. Set up infrastructure if required.

     - Mosquitto server: ```sudo apt-get install mosquitto```.
 Start with ```mosquitto``` if not already running.
-    - Run [ARTS](https://github.com/conix-center/arts).
+    - Run the [orchestrator](https://github.com/SilverLineFramework/orchestrator).
 All settings can be default, and config files can be empty.
+    - The instructions here assume that the [linux runtime](https://github.com/SilverLineFramework/runtime-linux) is installed in the same directory as this repository:
+        ```
+        silverline/
+            ...
+            mqtt_pwd.txt
+            benchmarks/
+                ...
+            runtime-linux/
+                ...
+        ```

 1. Install dependencies:
     ```sh